Vayansh/Shopbae-website/README.md

 # Learning
-1) Learnt How to add code Snippet taken from codepen, Bootstrap, and many more website.
+1) Learnt How to add code Snippet from Codepen, Bootstrap, and many more websites.
 2) Learnt How to work as a team